UKHO/docs/docs/quality-assurance/test-vision.md

 ## To have a Thriving Test Community

+* Have a community that offers support to each other in our roles championing quality across the organisation
 * Ensure testers have the skills and support to deliver to the UKHO One Programme
 * Promote the value of software testing across the UKHO (including to Development and Citizen Tester communities)
-* Ensure we share knowledge in what we do both internally and externally
+* Ensure we share knowledge in what we do both internally and externally and strive to become a leader in testing in government